QR codes on a 1989 laptop

 A close-up of a Psion MC400 handheld computer displaying a code editing screen with a blocky text layout.

-Some early attempts… row sync error!
+Some early programming fails… row sync error!

 In all its glory – below is the OPL on the MC that detects a screenshot has been created (Ctrl-Psion-Shift-S on the Psion) then copies it to the Pi for conversion to PNG, syncing to Gdrive, then waits for QRDATA.BIN to be generated and opens/prints the QR data/code ๐Ÿ˜‰